Librarika/manual/docs/cataloging.md

 	![Media edit form](img/media-edit-form.png)

 * Do make necessary changes.
-* Click `Submit` when you are done and your changes will be saved.
+* Click on the `Submit` when you are done and your changes will be saved.

 ### Delete Media